coder/redjet/README.md

 ```

 Similarly, you can pass in a value that implements `redjet.LenReader` to
-`Command` to stream larger readers into Redis.
+`Command` to stream larger values into Redis.
 Unfortunately, the API
 cannot accept a regular `io.Reader` because bulk string messages in
 the Redis protocol are length-prefixed.